 333 S Valley View Blvd, Las Vegas, NV

 Valley of Fire Appropriately named for the rocks that appear to be molded from fire, this is the oldest state park in Nevada.
-The park is less than an hour drive from Las Vegas and takes you into the heart of the desert for geology like no where else.
-The firey rocks are Aztec Sandstone that were created during the age of the dinosaur from red desert sands.
-There’s plenty of photo opportunities, animal sightings and trail heads for longer walks into the wilderness.
+The park is less than an hour drive from Las Vegas and takes you into the heart of the desert for geology like nowhere else.
+The firey rocks are Aztec Sandstone that was created during the age of the dinosaur from red desert sands.
+There’s plenty of photo opportunities, animal sightings and trailheads for longer walks into the wilderness.